Sidebar

 read()

-Reads up to 256 bytes and returns a `data_array`.
+Reads up to 256 bytes from the serial port.

 data = port.read();